shorichetan/Techno-Artist/README.md

 ---

+## 🎨 Hobbies & Interests

+- ✈️ Traveling to new places and savoring diverse cuisines
+- 🎧 Listening to podcasts on emerging technologies and mindfulness
+- 🏸 Staying active through drawing, sketching, painting, swimming, badminton, and carrom

+---

 ## 🤝 Let's Connect!

 If you're stepping into the world of technical writing or looking to elevate your docs, I'm always open to collaborate, mentor, or meme about it.